frc-7127-business-team/7127-Business-Materials/Branding.md

 * FRC #7127
 * LongMetal Robotics
 * Team 7127
-    * Only pronounced "Seventy-one Twenty-seven"
+    * Only pronounced "Seventy-one Twenty-seven" or "Seven One Two Seven".

 ## Colour Palette:
 All the graphics configurations should obey this standardized colour palette: